Ilya Khrzhanovsky: Political views

-On 24 February 2022 Khrzhanovsky became one of the first signatories of the appeal of directors, writers, journalists, artists, scientists and publishers demanding to ‘end this war’.
-Subsequently hundreds of Russian citizens have joined the appeal.
-Initially posted on the Facebook page of Mikhail Zygar; after 4 March 2022 when the ‘fake news law’ entered into force, the text was removed from this page as well as from some other online media.
+the Russian invasion of Ukraine.
+Subsequently, hundreds of Russian citizens have joined the appeal.
+Initially posted on the Facebook page of Mikhail Zygar, after 4 March 2022 when the 'fake news law' entered into force, the text was removed from the page as well as from some other online media.

-Also on 24 February 2022 Khrzhanovsky joined the appeal of leading Russian cinematographers issued by The Union of Cinematographers and Professional Cinematographic Organisations and Associations of Russia.

-On 3 March 2022 commenting during a live broadcast on Dozhd (Rain) TV channel on a Russian missile strike that hit Babyn Yar, Khrzhanovskiy said ‘the whole of Ukraine has turned into Babi Yar’.
+On 3 March 2022, commenting during a live broadcast on TV Rain channel about a Russian missile strike that hit Babyn Yar, Khrzhanovskiy said 'the whole of Ukraine has turned into Babi Yar'.